 Here we queue as the indolent passport officer scrutinises us at his leisure, while his colleague, standing next to him, is, presumably, taking his annual leave.
 Very slowly, arguably to avoid RSI, he checks each person off against a list of passengers after which we are allowed to return to the train.

 Should any of the passengers marked as being on board the train not appear at the passport control the train shall not leave.
 In their wisdom, however, this turns out not to be a problem, since our train sits at the station for a further 90 minutes while the Turkish locomotive which, clearly, does not have a visa for Bulgaria is changed for a Bulgarian locomotive.

 This gives Turkish immigration plenty of time to search the train for errant passengers.
 In the process they wake us twice, for light entertainment, presumably to check that no passenger has transmogrified into a refugee or alien from space or smuggled a refugee on board while the train was standing at the station.

-In addition, presumably to ensure that no one actually has the presumption to try and sleep, the locomotive changing exercise takes the full 90 minutes and involves, apparently, smashing the new engine into the carriages repeatedly.
+In addition, to ensure that no one actually has the presumption to try and sleep, the locomotive changing exercise takes the full 90 minutes and involves, apparently, smashing the new engine into the carriages repeatedly.
 The purpose of that ritual is unknown unless it is some form of crash test using live passengers as dummies.
-As it is the entire train suffers a form of horizontal whiplash with their heads being violently catapulted side to side.
+As it is the entire trainload of passengers suffers a form of horizontal whiplash with their heads being violently catapulted side to side.

-The end result is that what could have been a pleasant nights sleep is turned into the sleep equivalent of coitus interruptus where what is, theoretically, pleasurable is interrupted to ensure that Turkey does not lose anyone which it wishes to protect in its internment centres and that Bulgaria is not impregnated by the arrival of unwelcome guests.
+The end result is that what could have been a pleasant nights sleep is turned into the sleep equivalent of coitus interruptus.
+What is, theoretically, pleasurable is interrupted to ensure that Turkey does not lose anyone which it wishes to protect in its internment centres and that Bulgaria is not impregnated by the arrival of unwelcome guests.

 The detritus of the Communist era.
 Decaying building and half finished buildings everywhere